Apply for a variation of conditions: development permit

 How to apply

-Apply for a variation of conditions through the Development Applications Online website.
+Submit a variation of conditions of a development permit through the DAO website.

 After you apply